SAP/luigi/docs/navigation-parameters-reference.md

 ### nodeParamPrefix
 - **type**: string
 - **description**: sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a simple way to attach query parameters to a view URL for activities such as sorting and filtering.
 The default character is `~`, but you may also define a custom one.
 Only this prefix can pass query parameters to micro frontends.
-A different prefix has to be used to pass parameters to the Luigi app itself in order to avoid potential conflicts between the two.
+A different prefix has to be used to pass parameters to the Luigi app itself to avoid potential conflicts between the two.

 ### skipRoutingForUrlPatterns
 - **type**: RegExp[]
 - **description**: defines regex patterns the router will skip when listening for path changes.
-This property is used for excluding **redirect_uri** properties.
+This parameter is used for excluding **redirect_uri** parameters.
 Default patterns are `[/access_token=/, '/id_token=/]`.

 ### pageNotFoundHandler
 - **type**: any
-- **description**: defines custom behavior when the 404 (page not found) error occurs.
+- **description**: defines custom behavior when a `404` error occurs.
 Luigi handles it by default.
-Leave its body empty if you have an external 404 handling.
-You can return an Object with `redirectTo` property if you want Luigi to redirect to a specific navigation path after execution.|
+Leave its body empty if you have an external `404` handling.
+You can return an Object with **redirectTo** parameter if you want Luigi to redirect to a specific navigation path after execution.
 - **attributes**:
   - **wrongPath** (string): the path that the user tried navigating to.
   - **wasAnyPathFitted** (bool): it is true if Luigi managed to fit a valid path which means **wrongPath** was only partially wrong.
 Otherwise it is false.

-## Navigation properties
+## Navigation parameters
-The node navigation properties allow you to configure global navigation settings under the `navigation:` section in the configuration file.
+The node navigation parameters allow you to configure global navigation settings under the `navigation:` section in the configuration file.

 ### nodeAccessibilityResolver
 - **type**: any